uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

     man ls

-This command displays a man page that gives information on the ``ls`` command, including a description, flags, instructions on use, and other information.
+This command displays a man page that gives information on the ``ls`` command, including a description of the command, a list of the flags it supports, instructions on how to use it, and other information.

 Each man page has a description.
 The ``-k`` flag for ``man`` allows you to search these descriptions using a keyword.
 For example::